rjsalvadorr/rise-of-the-raps/readme.md

 ---

+- In the 2012 draft, the Raptors draft **Terrence Ross** with the 8th overall pick.
 - In the offseason, the Raptors acquire **Kyle Lowry** from a trade with the Houston Rockets.
 Lowry and DeRozan begin to develop one of the greatest bromances in NBA history.
 - Terrence Ross becomes the second Raptor to win the Slam Dunk competition.
 - At the end of the season, GM Bryan Colangelo is replaced by Nuggets GM **Masai Ujiri**, the future architect of the Raptors' first championship team.